MULTIVERSE

 Curator: John Ángel Rodríguez

 This project has as its conceptual core the “Multiverse” theory, which proposes the existence of multiple universes.
-Understood among other hypotheses as of the coexistence of different dimensions, contemporary theoretical physicists are studying this possibility based on different theories such as string theory, expansion theory, and the investigation of the dark matter and dark energy.
+Understood among other hypotheses of the coexistence of different dimensions, contemporary theoretical physicists are studying this possibility based on different theories such as string theory, expansion theory, and the investigation of dark matter and dark energy.
 These ideas are transcendent because they will change how we understand the geometry of the universe and the way our civilization has structured intellectual thinking.